 Even though Rolf William Landauer a renowned German-American physicist calculated the least amount of energy needed for a computer to continue operation, it could take years to decades for this to become a reality.

 Quantum computing is beyond doubt a way to attain energy efficiency.
-Of late Google and some physicists at the University of California, Santa Barbara has given a proof of showing that supported quantum bits represent 512 numbers.
+Of late Google and some physicists at the University of California, Santa Barbara has given proof of showing that supported quantum bits represent 512 numbers.

 Quantum computing involves subatomic particles that may exist in many different states at the same time, computing can be done using less energy and much faster compared to conventional computers.
-Scientists at NASA had built a quantum computer in the year of 2016 that was 100 million times faster compared to a conventional computer.
+Scientists at NASA had built a quantum computer in the year 2016 that was 100 million times faster compared to a conventional computer.

 Whether Google and its team at the University of California, Santa Barbara are on the exact way to build a 50 quantum bits chip, then the quantum superiority could be just years or less time away.